- 1 What is Click Fraud?

 The best ways to check for click fraud in your accounts is to:

 Measure engagement: Analyze your data and determine if it’s suspicious.
-Check your KPIs and look for red flags like abnormally high CTRs with few conversions.
-If you’re getting a large amount of clicks that don’t equate to more conversions, you may be a victim.
+Check your KPIs and look for red flags like abnormally high CTR with few conversions.
+If you’re getting a large number of clicks that don’t equate to more conversions, you may be a victim.

 The more competitive an industry, the more click fraud it will see.
 Local service providers such as locksmiths, plumbers and lawyers see an extremely high amount of fraud.
 These campaigns will normally see manual click fraud.